Numidians: Economy

+Social organization

+Little is known of the organization of migratory Numidian communities, the online evidence we have of the structure of Numidian society pertains to the monarchy.
+Although it might be associated with the Carthaginian sphere, the reality is that Numidian kingship was influenced and based on the ideals of Hellenistic monarchies found in other parts of the Mediterranean during this period.
+Kings were sanctified in death and were deemed responsible for the acculturation of their people.

 Warfare

 Numidians practiced a highly mobile type of warfare, being especially known for their swift cavalry and hit-and-run tactics.
 Under Roman tutelage, they learned to form and march as infantry, as well as building forts, although they never abandoned their emphasis on ranged attacks and retreats.
 They also employed war elephants like those of Carthage.

 Both their infantry and cavalry were lightly armed, their equipment being often tied to the economic level of the user.
 They favored the javelin as a ranged weapon, while for close quarters they employed swords and daggers, often supplied by or taken from the Romans.
 They would wear no armor, only protecting themselves with bucklers or oval shields made of leather.
 At least since the time of Numantine War, Numidians also had archers and slingers, which were deployed mainly to support their elephants.

 Caesar recorded a feigned retreat tactic used against him by the Numidians, which combined light infantry and cavalry.
 They would attack mixed, only for the cavalry to retreat, apparently abandoning their comrades.
 When the enemy chased those, the cavalry would return and catch the pursuers off guard.